- The United Methodist Church

 The North Carolina Conference encompasses 56 counties in eastern North Carolina, from Elon to the coast, and from the South Carolina border to the Virginia border.
 Each conference is divided into districts, each under the leadership of a district superintendent.
 The district superintendent’s primary responsibilities relate to overseeing the work of the local churches and supervising the work of the pastors, including helping the bishop appoint pastors to local churches, a process called appointments.

-Membership in the North Carolina Conference in 2014 was approximately 230,000 persons, worshiping in 808 churches within eight districts in eastern North Carolina.
+Membership in the North Carolina Conference in 2015 was approximately 230,000 persons, worshipping in 800 churches within eight districts in eastern North Carolina.

 Healthy Congregations and Effective Leaders in Every Place Making Disciples of Jesus Christ for the Transformation of the World

 Under the structure of the North Carolina Conference, the Connectional Table provides a forum for the understanding, casting forth, and implementation for the vision of the conference.
 It is the place where ministry and money come to the same table to coordinate the mission, ministries, and resources of the conference.
 The Conference Teams (Christian Formation, Leadership, Outreach Ministry, Racial Equity and Justice Ministries, and Operations and Administrative Resources) work together with various conference boards, committees and agencies for visioning, strategic planning, budgets, and evaluations presented to the Connectional Table for consideration.
 For more information, download the Conference structure handout.